 Under a 2014 law that legalized a limited form of medical cannabis, patient don’t have access to medical cannabis until they’ve been seeing their doctor for at least three months.

 In 2016, Florida started allowing existing CBD operators to sell full-strength THC products to terminally ill patients.
-And as of January 2017 – after voters passed Amendment 2 – anyone with a qualifying medical cannabis condition is permitted to purchase full-strength THC products, though smokable forms of flower are still prohibited.
+And as of January 2017 – after voters passed Amendment 2 – anyone with a qualifying medical cannabis condition is permitted to purchase full-strength THC products.

 The new law, approved during a June (2017) special session, allows the state’s medical-marijuana operators to sell edible products – currently banned in Florida – to qualified patients, so long as the products aren’t geared toward children.
 The law is also requiring health officials to issue 10 new “medical marijuana treatment center” licenses.
-More licenses must be issued once the number of patients in a statewide registry – now at 37,830 – reaches 100,000.
+More licenses must be issued once the number of patients in a statewide registry reaches 100,000.
+Florida’s rapidly expanding medical cannabis program just hit the 100,000 patient mark, potentially paving the way for state regulators to approve more businesses.
 Each license holder can operate 25 dispensaries.

 Please do not hesitate to contact us to make an order for a cannabis business plan.
 We will create complete and professional business plans, including pro forma financials and projections to help you know how much money it’ll cost to start your business and how much money you can make by starting and operating your 100% legally compliant medical and recreational marijuana business.